 The annual award ceremony for the Golden Goose Award will take place on September 14, 2022, starting at 6:30 p.m.
 ET.
 While there is an in-person portion in Washington, D.C., the event will be live-streamed and the link to register for the live-stream is here.

 Every year since 2012 a collection of American science associations hand out Golden Goose Awards to federally funded science that has made a signal difference in everyday lives which wasn’t obvious from the basic research.
 As the award organizers explain, “The Golden Goose Award honors federally funded researchers whose work may sound silly, odd, obscure, wasteful of taxpayer funding, or serendipitous, but has had a major positive impact on society.”

 While the awards are made annually, and the recipients are all routinely worthy or recognition, social and behavioral science is not always represented every year.
-So Social Science Space is encouraging you to nominate social and behavioral scientists for the 2022 awards by December 17, the deadline for nominations for next year.
+So Social Science Space is encouraging you to nominate social and behavioral scientists for the award.

 Past honorees have represented many corners of the scientific endeavor, including social scientists like: